-In the world of federal student aid, the Academic Competitiveness Grant is one of the “newest” awards.
+In the world of federal student aid, the Custom Essay Writing and Academic Competitiveness Grant is one of the “newest” awards.
 It was first made available for the 2006-2007 school year.
 Although this grant is relatively new, it has helped tens of thousands of students pay for college.

 The Academic Competitiveness Grant is often times referred to as the ACG.
 Regardless of what you call it, as a student it is important to consider your eligibility and to apply if you meet the qualifications.

 Am I eligible to receive the Academic Competitiveness Grant?
 This is a common question asked by many students every year.
 The following eligibility criteria must be met:

 - Recipient of a Federal Pell Grant